 Feeding Your Child at 1-2 Years: A Comprehensive Guide

-Feeding your child at the age of 1–2 years requires careful attention to their nutritional needs and eating habits.
+Feeding your child at the age of 1-2 years requires careful attention to their nutritional needs and eating habits.
+Your little one is growing rapidly, developing preferences, and learning vital eating skills that will set the foundation for lifelong habits.
 Solid foods, including healthy snacks, become your child’s primary source of energy and nutrition, complementing breastfeeding if it’s still part of their diet.

 Read